VincentBailly/rfcs-1/accepted/0034-dependency-strictness.md

   - answer: junctions by default and symlinks as opt-in

-- Should the store folder be in the repo itself?

-  - if yes, every package in the store will have access to the dependencies of the git repo, because they will have access to its node_module folder (`../../node_modules`)
-  - if no, where?
-Should it be shared with other repositories installed on the system?

-  - answer: in the first implementation the store will be in the repo, the dependencies of the repo itself will be concidered global because accessible by every packages.
-In a later stage, we can implement a store which is outside the repo and shared accross repos.

 - How much community code will break when the system forbids access to undeclared dependencies?
 In other words, how much code needs to be fixed to work properly in strict mode?

-- Should/can the content of the package store be read-only?
-This would enable faster incremental installation.

-  - answer, not for the first implementation